AnastassiaTrv/FiltersApp/README.md

 # FiltersApp
-A service that allows you to create filters with different criterias.
+A service that allows you to create filters with different search criterias.
 It also provides you with a list of already created filters.
+These filters can after be used by any other part of a system for a different search scenarios.

 <p align="center">
   <img src="./demo/demo_picture.png" width="750">